 For over three centuries, Bridgeton has been at the center of industrial and manufacturing growth.
 Nowhere has this been more evident than in the food industry.
 From the farming and distribution of the 19th century, to Hunt Wesson Foods, Bridgeton has been a part of the food sector that has fed and supplied both the region and the nation.

 While the food sector and the business of food has changed and evolved over the years, Bridgeton's relationship with the industry has remained constant.
-From Cumberland Dairy to WhiteWave, Inc, Buona Vita, Inc, Cumberland Freezers, Leone Industries and now the Rutgers Food Innovation Food Center, the City of Bridgeton has been involved with the business of Food and its related sectors.
+From Cumberland Dairy to Danone (formerly WhiteWave, Inc), Buona Vita, Inc, Cumberland Freezers, Ardagh (formerly Leone Industries), the Rutgers Food Innovation Food Center, and now the Food Specialization Center; the City of Bridgeton has been involved with the business of food and beverage in all its diversity.

 In order to build on that strong history, the City of Bridgeton has focused its industrial parks as Food-Business Parks.
 Most prominently, Food Business Park North along Route 49 is home to the 23,000 square foot Rutgers Food Innovation Center as well as the 31,000 square foot Food Specialization Center which will be completed in 2019.
 The City has 11 acres of available land to accommodate food related businesses seeking to benefit through co-location in this unique food hub.